45 Unique Cultural Experiences to Inspire Your Next Trip

 Ipanema Beach in Rio

 Spending the day at the beach is a way of life for Cariocas (those born in Rio).
 Skip Copacabana Beach and instead head to the less touristy Ipanema Beach to swim and sunbathe until sunset.
-Immerse yourself into the energetic culture and hang out among locals who use the beach as their regular meeting place.
+Immerse yourself in the energetic culture and hang out among locals who use the beach as their regular meeting place.

 For more beach tips, see our list of 10 non-touristy things to do in Rio.